Power Rankings: Astros, Dodgers in a league of their own

 Week 12 ranking: No. 30

 Philadelphia's starting rotation quietly enjoyed a resurgence in June (4.22 ERA, eighth in MLB), but its lineup continues to be among the worst in the sport.
-Maikel Franco, once the brightest star in their system, has been dangled as a potential trade chip leading up to the deadline.
-Last week, the team did promote Nick Williams, a top prospect, giving him a chance to prove if his .839 OPS repeating Triple-A is for real. -- Paul Hembekides, ESPN Stats & Information
+Maikel Franco, once the brightest star in the Phillies' system, has been dangled as a potential trade chip leading up to the deadline.
+Last week, the team did promote Nick Williams, a top prospect, giving him a chance to prove whether his .839 OPS in Triple-A is for real. -- Paul Hembekides, ESPN Stats & Information